 There are observation decks on the ground and fourth floors of the massive cement building, from which you can watch vessels move through the locks, as a bilingual narrator explains

 the process and provides information about each ship, including the toll they paid to use the canal.
 The museum contains an excellent combination of historic relics, photographs, videos, models, and even a simulator of a ship passing through the locks.
-There is also a gift shop, a snack bar, and a restaurant on the second floor called Restaurante Miraflores, which is expensive, but has an excellent view from the tables on the balcony, and offers the only access to the locks at night.
+There is also a gift shop and a snack bar (the second-floor restaurant was closed for renovations as of press time).
 While the canal is busier at night, the largest ships pass during the day.
 You can call at 9 am the day before your visit to ask what time the largest ships are due through the locks.

-Road to Gamboa, across from Ciudad del Saber, Panama City, Panama
+Road to Gamboa, across from Ciudad del Saber, , Panama